linewriter1024/simplerpgcards/README.md

 The frontend will start on `http://localhost:4200`

 ### Database
-The SQLite database will be created automatically on first run.
-No additional setup required.
+The SQLite database will be created automatically on first run with an empty database.
+You can add your own cards through the web interface.

 ## Project Structure